Strengthening Relationships with Stakeholders

 Providing information about disease

-We assist medical professionals in creating disease information tools for informed consent from patients, with the aim of helping patients correctly understand disease and improving their quality of life (QOL).
+We assist medical practitioners in creating disease information tools for informed consent from patients, with the aim of helping patients correctly understand disease and improving their quality of life (QOL).

 Supporting the Department of Drug Discovery Medicine

-We contribute to the improvement of quality in medical care by creating educational opportunities for medical professionals and improving their knowledge and skills through support for the Medical Education Project, planned and managed by the Japanese Society of Otorhinolaryngology—Head and Neck Surgery, Inc.
+We contribute to the improvement of quality in medical care by creating educational opportunities for medical practitioners and improving their knowledge and skills through support for the medical education program planned and managed by the Japanese Society of Otorhinolaryngology-Head and Neck Surgery, Inc.

 Providing information to patients and their families